top of page

 Untitled III began with a sketch-but quickly broke away from it.
 What was meant to guide the form became just a reference point, gradually abandoned as the piece took on its own structure.
 The process unfolded through instinct rather than plan: pulp layered over steel, surfaces shaped by drying, collapse, and response.

-The result is a form that feels almost unstable—caught between holding and unraveling.
+The result is a form that feels almost unstable caught between holding and unraveling.
 What appears to have weight is often hollow; what looks delicate holds more strength than expected.
 The bronze patina gives the illusion of solidity, but underneath is a structure made from fragments.

 This lamp doesn't follow a blueprint.
 It listens, resists, folds in, and re-emerges.
 Like the others in the Untitled series, it's not about achieving resolution-it's about staying with what surfaces when you let go of control.

-While this exact piece will never be replicated, please inquire for similar works - each shaped by its own process, materials, and story.
-Every piece is uniquely made, never identical, but always caring the same spirit.
+Please inquire for similar works - each shaped by its own process, materials, and story.
+Every piece is uniquely made, never identical, but always caring the same spirit. â€‹â€‹â€‹

 bottom of page